Fall 2026 Conference Participation Award

 If a student has holds on their account that prevent enrollment, such as the Student Financial Responsibility Statement or an immunization hold, they will not be able to register for classes until those holds have been cleared.
 We advise students to try to register early so that there is plenty of time to review and clear any holds before classes fill up or enrollment deadlines approach.

-The Office of the Registrar’s website provides an overview of useful registration tools available in Student Admin along with registration-related forms.
+The Office of the Registrar provides an overview of useful registration tools available in Student Admin along with registration-related forms.
 UConn’s Knowledge Base provides step-by-step instructions on how to manage your enrollment through the Student Administration system.
-If you have difficulty registering, please reach out to onestop@uconn.edu (or registrar@uchc.edu for UCH grads) for assistance.
+If you have difficulty registering, please reach out to onestop@uconn.edu (or registrar@uchc.edu for UConn Health grads) for assistance.
 Please note, permission numbers for courses are typically managed by the course instructor.

 Continuous Enrollment

 Continuous enrollment is a requirement of all graduate programs.
 Continuing students who will not be registering in coursework or research credits must register for a zero-credit continuous registration course to maintain their active student status.
 Continuous registration courses include GRAD 5997, GRAD 5998, and GRAD 6998, as well as GRAD 5999 (Thesis Preparation) and GRAD 6999 (Dissertation Preparation).
-Enrollment in these sections should be completed before the first day of classes.
+Enrollment in a continuous registration course should be completed before the first day of classes.
 There are financial implications when changing from being enrolled in credits to no credits as of the first day of classes.
 Changes from credits to a zero-credit placeholder cannot be made after the first day of classes.

 Research Credits

 Students should consult with their advisor regarding when it is appropriate to enroll in research credits for their course of study.
 Doctoral students should register for GRAD 6950.
 Plan A Master’s students should register for GRAD 5950.
 Each section number corresponds to the number of credits you will earn (e.g., GRAD 6950-001 will earn one credit, GRAD 6950-002 will earn two credits, etc.).
 All sections will show “Staff” (or similar) as the instructor.
 Through an automatic process later in the semester, students will be moved to a grade roster associated with their major advisor.
-Permission numbers are not needed for students to register for these research courses during the academic year and the permission number field should be left blank when registering.
+Permission numbers are not needed for students to self-enroll in these research courses during the academic year and the permission number field should be left blank when registering.
 If you attempt to register and receive an error, contact onestop@uconn.edu for assistance.
 Be sure to include your 7-digit student ID in all correspondence.

 Cancelling Enrollment/Leave of Absence

 Continuing students who wish to cancel enrollment prior to the start of the semester or any student who attends class and then decides to withdraw from all their courses should notify The Graduate School (TGS) by completing an online Voluntary Separation Notification Form as soon as possible.
 The add/drop period that extends through the 10th day of classes is only available to students who plan to be enrolled in credited coursework throughout the semester.
-A student who wishes to go down to zero credits or withdraw from their program completely will need assistance from The Graduate School and will be subject to the University’s Withdrawal Tuition and Fee Adjustment schedule which will apply based on the date the student notifies TGS of the intent to withdraw via the online Voluntary Separation Notification process, not when they last attended classes.
+A student who wishes to go down to zero credits or withdraw from their program completely will need assistance from The Graduate School and will be subject to the University’s Withdrawal Tuition and Fee Adjustment Schedule, which will apply based on the date the student notifies TGS of the intent to withdraw via the online Voluntary Separation Notification process, not when they last attended classes.
 Visit The Graduate School’s voluntary separations webpage to learn more about options available, including the academic leave of absence process.

 Deferral of Admission